14all-agency/shopify-llms-txt-directory/https-www-moonglow-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/2486/3224/files/new-ecom49_9d902c17-7ec5-449e-b579-37865a80477b.jpg?v=1729284268
   Price: $29.00 USD
 - [Three Moon Pleiades Bracelet in Gold](https://www.moonglow.com/products/three-moon-pleiades-bracelet-in-gold): Featuring a picture of the moon from THREE special dates of your choice.
 Introducing the Pleiades Bracelet in Gold - a stunning piece of jewelry that will leave you star-struck!
 This bracelet is named after the Pleiades star cluster, which is over 400 lightyears away from Earth, but still visible to the naked eye.
 Just like the stars in the Pleiades cluster bound together by gravity, this bracelet represents the love that bonds mothers, siblings, and families.
-Crafted with exquisite attention to detail, this bracelet is available with three, four or five moons and/or zodiac constellations, allowing you to choose the perfect combination of moons and stars to celebrate multiple birthdays or special dates. - 14k gold plated- 10mm moon images- 6.75" to 7.75" adjustable- Engravable on back of moon charm
+Crafted with exquisite attention to detail, this bracelet is available with three, four or five moons, allowing you to choose the perfect combination of moons and stars to celebrate multiple birthdays or special dates. - 14k gold plated - 10mm moon images- 6.75" to 7.75" adjustable - Engravable on back of moon charm
-  Updated: 2025-12-15T18:07:06Z
+  Updated: 2025-12-18T21:06:25Z
   Vendor: Moonglow Jewelry
   Product Type: Bracelets
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/2486/3224/files/cloudinary__dtoj7paiy__image__upload__Moonglow-_p-2Fproducts-_p-2FThree_Moon_Pleiades_Bracelet_in_Gold-_p-2Fnew-ecom8_2__cld.jpg?v=1758568111
   Price: $135.00 USD
 - [Four Moon Pleiades Bracelet in Gold](https://www.moonglow.com/products/four-moon-pleiades-bracelet-in-gold): Featuring a picture of the moon from FOUR special dates of your choice.
 Introducing the Pleiades Bracelet in Gold - a stunning piece of jewelry that will leave you star-struck!
 This bracelet is named after the Pleiades star cluster, which is over 400 lightyears away from Earth, but still visible to the naked eye.
 Just like the stars in the Pleiades cluster bound together by gravity, this bracelet represents the love that bonds mothers, siblings, and families.
 Crafted with exquisite attention to detail, this bracelet is available with three, four or five moons and/or zodiac constellations, allowing you to choose the perfect combination of moons and stars to celebrate multiple birthdays or special dates. - 14k gold plated- 10mm moon images - 6.75" to 7.75" adjustable- Engravable on back of moon charm
-  Updated: 2025-12-15T18:07:12Z
+  Updated: 2025-12-18T17:03:56Z
   Vendor: Moonglow Jewelry
   Product Type: Bracelets
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/2486/3224/files/cloudinary__dtoj7paiy__image__upload__Moonglow-_p-2Fproducts-_p-2FFour_Moon_Pleiades_Bracelet_in_Gold-_p-2Fnew-ecom5_10__cld.jpg?v=1758200922
   Price: $170.00 USD
 - [Five Moon Pleiades Bracelet in Gold](https://www.moonglow.com/products/five-moon-pleiades-bracelet-in-gold): Featuring a picture of the moon from FIVE special dates of your choice.
 Introducing the Pleiades Bracelet in Gold - a stunning piece of jewelry that will leave you star-struck!
 This bracelet is named after the Pleiades star cluster, which is over 400 lightyears away from Earth, but still visible to the naked eye.
 Just like the stars in the Pleiades cluster bound together by gravity, this bracelet represents the love that bonds mothers, siblings, and families.
-Crafted with exquisite attention to detail, this bracelet is available with three, four or five moons and/or zodiac constellations, allowing you to choose the perfect combination of moons and stars to celebrate multiple birthdays or special dates. - 14k gold plated- 10mm moon images- 6.75" to 7.75" adjustable- Engravable on back of moon charm
+Crafted with exquisite attention to detail, this bracelet is available with three, four or five moons, allowing you to choose the perfect combination of moons and stars to celebrate multiple birthdays or special dates. - 14k gold plated- 10mm moon images- 6.75" to 7.75" adjustable- Engravable on back of moon charm.
-  Updated: 2025-12-15T18:07:12Z
+  Updated: 2025-12-18T21:06:36Z
   Vendor: Moonglow Jewelry
   Product Type: Bracelets
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/2486/3224/files/cloudinary__dtoj7paiy__image__upload__Moonglow-_p-2Fproducts-_p-2FFive_Moon_Pleiades_Bracelet_in_Gold-_p-2Fnew-ecom2_11__cld.jpg?v=1758200919
   Price: $205.00 USD
 - [Elysian Hair Pin](https://www.moonglow.com/products/elysian-hair-pin): Divinely inspired with attention to detail, the Elysian hair pin is the perfect accessory to elevate any hairstyle and make you feel like a true goddess.
 Designed to last for years to come, your “something new” may one day be someone's “something borrowed”.
 Keeping the moments that matter the most close to you by choosing a date to feature the moon from that night. -10mm moon image -Stainless steel -Zircon crystals
-  Updated: 2025-12-15T23:06:21Z
+  Updated: 2025-12-18T17:04:05Z
   Vendor: Moonglow Jewelry
   Product Type: Hairpins
   Availability: Available